gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/known-issues-gij-cloud.md

 Below are the Git Integration app known issues and workarounds:

 #### Number of connected repositories per integration
-The Git Integration for Jira app have per integration limitation for number of connected repositories:
+The Git Integration for Jira app has a per integration limitation for number of connected repositories:

-*   GitHub - 5000
+*   GitHub - 10,000
-*   GitLab - 5000
+*   GitLab - 10,000
-*   All others - 5000
+*   All others - 10,000

 _Reference: GITCL-1395, GITCL-1846_